A step-by-step French Café Scene acrylic painting

 One of the most used modern pigments to create this crimson is the synthetic organic pigment Quinacridone (Colour Index Name: PV 19)

-If you can’t get hold of Permanent Alizarin Crimson and want a close substitute, then add Quinacridone red to a Alizarin crimson hue.
+If you can’t get hold of Permanent Alizarin Crimson and want a close substitute, then add Quinacridone red to an Alizarin Crimson Hue.

 Confused?
 In simple terms: